mariaweber/Adler_TouchTheUniverse/eta_carina/README.md

 # Further Reading

 Find out more about how NASA's [NuSTAR telescope sees cosmic rays ejecting from Eta Carinae](https://www.jpl.nasa.gov/news/news.php?feature=7184).
-[NuSTAR](https://www.nasa.gov/mission_pages/nustar/main/index.html) is a spaceborne telescope that observes light at X-ray wavelengths. osmic rays are high energy particles ejected from some of the most highly energetic objects in our universe.
+[NuSTAR](https://www.nasa.gov/mission_pages/nustar/main/index.html) is a spaceborne telescope that observes light at X-ray wavelengths.
+Cosmic rays are high energy particles ejected from some of the most highly energetic objects in our universe.
 Learn how scientists determined the shape of the Homunculus Nebula, including the backside of the lobe that we cannot see in images, [here](https://www.nasa.gov/content/goddard/astronomers-bring-the-third-dimension-to-a-doomed-stars-outburst).

 # What's in this repository?